th-otto/MagicOnLinux/README.md

 Alternatively you can put your Atari root file system (drive C:) and kernel (MAGICLIN.OS) anywhere and configure the emulator accordingly.

+# How To Install

+You might install the program with "sudo make install".
+This copies the executable file, a ".desktop" file and an icon file to "/usr/local/".
+Note that the created ".desktop" file contains an absolute path to the icon, because I could not find out how to do this in a correct way.

 # How To Run

 Run the application with "magiclinux/build/magic-on-linux".